OpenModelica/setup-openmodelica/README.md

 - `packages`: OpenModelica APT packages to install.
 Only used on Linux OS.
   - For example `'omc'` for the OpenModelica Compiler or `'omsimulator'` for OMSimulator.
     Use one package per line.
+- `libraries`: Modelica libraries to install with the [OpenModelica package manager](https://openmodelica.org/doc/OpenModelicaUsersGuide/latest/packagemanager.html).
+  - One library per line with exact version number.
+Will install exact match only and all dependencies.

+    ```yml
+      libraries: |
+        'Modelica 4.0.0'
+        'Modelica 3.2.3'
+    ```

 ## Available OpenModelica versions